inneb/tms-coding-webapp/README.md

 # TMS Coding Webapp #

+Top open the app: https://inneb.github.io/tms-coding-webapp/

 This is a wepapp to code teaminteractions using the topic markup scheme.

 This implemented concept is described by [Menning et. al (2015)](https://www.researchgate.net/publication/283714467_Designing_as_Weaving_Topics_Coding_Topic_Threads_in_Design_Conversations).

 ## Install ##

-copy and past the tms on any webserver
+copy and past this folder to any webserver

 ## Todos ##